Kunze/kunze-nlp/README.md

 # kunze-automatic-question-generator
 This library have been made in typescript and nodejs.
 It will be used for gererating automatic questions from a text in portuguese (pt-br).
 It is currently a simple part of a speech tagger, but further features like parsing and question generation will be developed in the near future.
 This library works through a corpora (corpora/macmorpho-v3/train) and uses a probabilistic bigram to solve part of the speech tags, even for unknown words.
-Actually I am using a brazilian portuguese corpus named Macmorpho-v3 (http://nilc.icmc.usp.br/macmorpho)
+Currently I am using a brazilian portuguese corpus named Macmorpho-v3 (http://nilc.icmc.usp.br/macmorpho)

 Temporary tests: http://www.murilokunze.com.br